 Probably one of the easiest Pokemon to play in the game, Zeraora is capable of doing ludicrous amounts of damage in a short time.
 Volt Switch gives Zeraora some nice mobility to close the gap between you and another Pokemon, while Discharge makes even being around you deadly.
 This skill has the added benefit of providing a shield and its Unite skill is basically a guaranteed way to secure a kill on any non-defender Pokemon.
 Alternatively, players can combo Wild Charge with Volt Switch or Spark to deal additional damage to foes.
 Zeraora is just a strong Pokemon and one of the best starting points if you want to be a Speedstar player.

 I feel as if a lot of people are sleeping on just how good Ninetales actually is.
 All about dealing high damage and constantly freezing your enemy in place, Ninetales can be really scary to lane against.
 However, while she does quite a lot of damage thanks to moves like Avalanche and Snow Globe, her real strength is Aurora Veil.
-When triggered, this skill will reduce incoming damage to you and all nearby all Pokemon.
-Players in the veil also get increased movement speed and basic attack damage is increased.
+When triggered, this skill will reduce incoming damage to you and all nearby Pokemon.
+Players in the veil also gain increased movement speed and basic attack damage as well.
 This ability by itself is an absolute game-changer in team fights.
 A well-timed Aurora Veil can not only save your team from a big attack, but allow you to swiftly take down an enemy Pokemon or clear a lane.

 The bane of Snorlax players everywhere, Greninja is a tank buster that attacks the percentage of an enemy’s health not a specific number.
 Because of this, Greninja is especially good against Defender class champions like Crustle, Snorlax, and Slowbro.
 Greninja can also be pretty tricky to actually pin down thanks to its fantastic escape options like Smokescreen, Double Team, and Surf.
 These are also terrific for hunting down any Pokemon trying to escape a fight or diving in, securing a tank kill, and getting out before another Attacker class Pokemon hits you.